sourcegraph/handbook/content/company/strategy/enablement/index.md

 ## Focus Areas

 We are focused on several themes to help make our one-year vision a reality.
 They are not listed in priority order, as we are pursuing all of them.
-To see how these play into what any particular product area is delivering, take a look at the individual team strategy pages, as indexed on our [strategy home page](../index.md#enablement)
+To see how these play into what any particular product team is delivering, take a look at the individual team strategy pages, as indexed on our [strategy home page](../index.md#enablement)

 ### Make it easier to contribute to our frontend codebase